simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 One of the most significant **privacy concerns** associated with voice assistants is **unauthorized access**.
 Anyone within range of the device's microphones can access and control the voice assistant.
 This can allow **unauthorized people** to gather personal information, make purchases, or even issue commands that could lead to physical harm.

 To prevent unauthorized access, ensure that your voice assistant is appropriately configured.
 Some devices such as **Amazon's Alexa**, allow you to set up a voice profile that can recognize your voice and respond only to your commands.
-Additionally, both voice assistants and smartphones today offer advanced biometric security features like facial recognition and fingerprints to ensure only authorized users access your devices.
+Also, both voice assistants and smartphones today offer advanced biometric security features like facial recognition and fingerprints to ensure only authorized users access your devices.

 It is also essential to keep your voice assistant up to date with the latest firmware updates, as these often contain critical security patches that can prevent unauthorized access.

 ### Eavesdropping and Snooping

-**Voice assistants** are always listening, and there is a potential risk that they can **accidentally or purposefully record conversations** that were not intended as commands.
+**Voice assistants** are always listening, and there is a potential risk that they can **accidentally or purposefully record conversations** that weren't intended as commands.
 These recorded conversations may inadvertently contain **personal and confidential information** that can be misused.

-To mitigate this risk, review the **privacy settings** on your voice assistant and disable any features that you do not use.
-Additionally, ensure that your voice assistant is not placed in sensitive areas, as it could accidentally pick up conversations it was not meant to capture.
+To mitigate this risk, review the **privacy settings** on your voice assistant and disable any features that you don't use.
+Also, ensure that your voice assistant isn't placed in sensitive areas, as it could accidentally pick up conversations it wasn't meant to capture.

-It is also worth noting that some voice assistants come with a **physical mute button** that allows you to turn off the microphones when you do not want your device listening.
+It is also worth noting that some voice assistants come with a **physical mute button** that allows you to turn off the microphones when you don't want your device listening.

 ### Data Breaches and Leaks

 **Data breaches and leaks** are a significant concern associated with voice assistants.
 The vast amount of data generated by voice assistants is vulnerable to **hacking, exposure, and misuse**.
 Unauthorized access to voice assistant data can put users' personal and private information at risk.

 If you use voice assistants, ensure that the device manufacturer provides appropriate **data security measures**, such as encryption and access controls.
-Additionally, keep your device **firmware updated**, and enable **two-factor authentication** where possible.
+Also, keep your device **firmware updated**, and enable **two-factor authentication** where possible.

 It is also important to review the **privacy policy** of your voice assistant and understand how your data is being used.
 Some voice assistants allow you to **delete your data history**, which can help reduce the risk of data breaches and leaks.